 To attend Purdue part-time, in-state students pay $347.85 and out-of-state students pay $948.30 per credit.
 You may also be eligible to take out student loans as a part-time student.

 Campus Housing Expenses

 Books & Supplies

 Room & Board

-*Based on studio pricing.
-Average rate based on available apartments on Purdue’s off-campus housing website in 2022.
+*Starting rate for a studio based on available apartments on Purdue’s off-campus housing website in 2023.